rfresh2/ZenithProxy/README.md

     * Without discord, all commands are still supported in the interactive terminal
 * Spectator mode
   * Multiple players can connect to the proxy and spectate the player as entities in-game or playercam
-* Advanced AntiAFK with pathing and gravity
+* Advanced AntiAFK with full player movement simulation
-* 2b2t Queue Skip
-  * Reconnects and skips the queue after the proxy is online for 6 hours (2b2t's max connection time).
-Can only be performed once.
 * Modules including AutoEat, AutoDisconnect, AutoReconnect, AutoRespawn, AutoTotem, KillAura, Spammer, AutoReply
 * Many, many, more features.